Heřmanův Městec: Administrative division

+Etymology

+The name means "Heřman's little town" in Czech.

 Geography

 Heřmanův Městec is located about 9 km west of Chrudim and 11 km southwest of Pardubice.
 It lies mostly in the Svitavy Uplands.
 The southern part of the municipal territory extends into the Iron Mountains.
 The highest point is at 382 m above sea level.
+The stream Podolský potok flows through the town.

 History

-The first written mention of Heřmanův Městec is from 1325.
-It was founded around 1280 on a trade route from Prague to Moravia.
-Due to its location and later due to large Jewish community, the town became the economic centre of the region.
+Heřmanův Městec was founded around 1280 on a trade route from Prague to Moravia.
+The first written mention of Heřmanův Městec is from 1325, when it was already described as a small town.
+In that time, it was owned by the local nobleman Heřman of Mrtice, but it is not certain whether this is the same Heřman after whom the settlement was named.
+Due to its location and later due to the large Jewish community, the town became the economic centre of the region.
 Heřmanův Městec was burned down during the Hussite Wars.
 It was also repeatedly conquered and looted during the Thirty Years' War.

-The town greatly developed during the rule of counts of Sporck, who acquired it in 1695.
-The Sporck had built stone houses to prevent the effects of fires, extended the local castle, and reconstructed the church destroyed by fire in 1740.
+The town greatly developed during the rule of Counts of Sporck, who acquired it in 1695.
+The Sporcks had built stone houses to prevent the effects of fires, extended the local castle, and reconstructed the church destroyed by fire in 1740.
 In 1828, Heřmanův Městec was bought by the Kinsky family.
 The Kinsky family continued to improve the town and had built the hospital or the orphanage, and had extended the castle and the castle park to its current form.

 In 1875, Heřmanův Městec became the first place in Bohemia where association football was played.
-In 1882 and 1899, the railroads were built.
+In 1882 and 1899, the railways were built.